The-AI-Alliance/trust-safety-evals/docs/leaderboards/leaderboards.markdown

 Planned leaderboards will include the leading open-source models to serve as evaluation targets and as evaluation judges.
 Initially, we are focusing on Meta’s [Llama family of models](https://www.llama.com){:target="llama"} and IBM’s [Granite family of models](https://www.ibm.com/granite){:target="granite"}, with others to follow.

-As we fill in the evaluation [taxonomy]({{site.baseurl}}/taxonomy/taxonomy), we will add corresponding evaluators and benchmarks to the leaderboards, along with search capabilities to find the topics of interest.
+As we fill in the evaluation [taxonomy]({{site.baseurl}}/taxonomy/taxonomy), we will add corresponding evaluations and benchmarks to the leaderboards, along with search capabilities to find the topics of interest.

-Finally, we plan to provide downloadable and deployable configurations of the [Evaluation Platform Reference Stack]({{site.baseurl}}/ref-stack/ref-stack) with the selected evaluators for easy and rapid use.
+Finally, we plan to provide downloadable and deployable configurations of the [Evaluation Reference Stack]({{site.baseurl}}/ref-stack/ref-stack) with the selected evaluations for easy and rapid use.

-The _child pages_ listed next describe the leaderboards and other tools that are currently available.
+The _child pages_ describe the leaderboards and other tools that are currently available.